Kinnikinnick - 3.5" band

 It is even recognized by the National Society of the Daughters of the American Revolution--there is a chapter named for this outstanding plant, organized in 1914.

 Kinnkinnik does require good drainage.
 It will flourish without watering but if it is required to live in compacted, heavy soils it will languish.

-Wildlife: Nectar source for butterflies, food source for native butterfly caterpillars and native wildlife; food source, shelter, or nesting sites for birds; Among species considered to be the most valuable wildlife plants by ODFW Naturescaping (2001) reference.
+Drought-tolerant, sun to part-shade/sun, Food source for native butterfly caterpillars and native wildlife; food source, shelter, or nesting sites for birds; Among species considered to be the most valuable wildlife plants by ODFW Naturescaping (2001) reference.